wuqixiaobai/wpsso-plm/readme.txt

 = How Do I Use It? =

-As yourself, "How does the location information relate to the webpage content?"
+The WPSSO PLM extension can be used in two different ways:

-* If the location information is directly about your content &mdash; for example, if the content is about a house; the location of that house &mdash; then all you need is the WPSSO PLM extension.
+* To provide location information for the content of the current webpage.
-* If the location information is instead about the publisher of that content (and not the content itself), then you will need to use both the WPSSO ORG and WPSSO PLM extensions.
+* To provide location information for an Organization, which in turn is related to the content (for example, the content publisher).
+To assign location information to an Organization, you will also need to use the WPSSO ORG extension.

-* The Free version adds location information to the main entity (aka the primary Schema type) of a *blog front page*.
-If you use a *static front page*, or would like to include location information about the content in other posts / pages, you'll need the Pro version.
+The Free version of WPSSO PLM can add location information to the main entity (aka the primary Schema type) of a *blog front page*.
+If you're using a *static front page*, or would like to include location information for the content of other posts / pages, you'll need the Pro version.
-* WPSSO can express some location information using meta tags, but consider using the WPSSO JSON extension to include all of the available location information in the Schema JSON-LD markup for Google.

 = Quick List of Features =